rambip/plant-mesh/rapport.typ

         - triangle when two particles merge
         - triangle when one particle merge into two
         - case when one particle is replaced or 2 particles swap: we hope it will not appear ?

+- parametrization: if 2 branches are not the same size, it's very hard to merge them.
+We must find the right step size for both